rg3374/deepfaketraining.com/README.md

 The application reads MySQL settings from environment variables (`DB_HOST`, `DB_NAME`, etc.).
 For quick local development, edit `/Users/nhunt/Desktop/deepfaketraining.com/config.php` and adjust the defaults.

+### Beta access gate

+All pages are protected by a beta key so unpublished builds stay private.
+Update `app.beta_key` inside `config.php` (default `BetaKeyChangeMe`) and share it only with trusted testers.
+Anyone visiting the site will be redirected to `/beta.php` until they enter the key; once verified, their session proceeds normally and a secure cookie keeps them authorized for 30 days (unless you change the key).
+Clear the session via the “Reset beta session” link on that page or by deleting the browser cookies.

 ## Run locally

 From the project root: